c2web/uw_boundless/README.txt

 Navigate to Administration > Appearance and make sure that the UW Boundless theme is the enabled and default theme.

 3. Bootstrap CDN
-The theme uses local bootstrap files.
+The theme uses local bootstrap files (v3.3.1).
 Make sure that BootstrapCDN is disabled.
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Bootstrap Settings" section, on the "Advanced" tab:
 Expand "BOOTSTRAPCDN"